albar965/littlenavmap-manual/en/ROUTEDESCR.md

 For long flight plans it can happen that far aways waypoints are added if names are not unique.
 Remove these manually if needed.

-Many waypoints and airways will not be found if route descriptions from the latest AIRAC sources are used together with flght simulator stock data from 2005.
+Many waypoints and airways will not be found if route descriptions from the latest AIRAC sources are used together with flight simulator stock data from 2005.
 It is recommended to use a navigation data update for the stock scenery when reading route descriptions from online sources like [RouteFinder](http://rfinder.asalink.net/), [Online Flight Planner](http://onlineflightplanner.org/) or [SimBrief](https://www.simbrief.com).

 I recommend to use an AIRAC cycle that is closest to the flight simulator navigation age \(end of 2005\) if a navigation data update is not an option .

 Note that even flight plans calculated in _Little Navmap_ cannot be converted back exactly in some cases.
-This happens due to ambiguitues in the route network like NDB and VOR stations having the same names or errors in the source data.
+This happens due to ambiguities in the route network like NDB and VOR stations having the same names or errors in the source data.

 The cruise speed and altitude are used to create the flight plan if given.